HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 [/code]

-To establish the connection and perform the queries, we are going to use [spring-jdbc](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/jdbc.html).
+To establish the connection and perform the updates and queries, we are going to use [spring-jdbc](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/jdbc.html).
 Let's add its dependency and the JDBC driver dependency to `build.gradle`.

 [code collapse="true" light="true" title="build.gradle"]